saratoga8/fullstack_automation/src/api/README.md

-## API Server example of a Full Stack Application
+## API Server example of a Full Stack Project

 ### Project structure